RoiShukrun1/FlappyBird-2.0/README.md

 ## 👤 Authors

-Roi Shukrun, Aviel Segev and Kobi Hadad
+Roi Shukrun, Aviel Segev and Kobi Hadad.

 ## Acknowledgements
 We would like to thank our course instructors and fellow students for their support and feedback throughout this project.